HarshRaj709/Student_Discussion_app/readme.md

 <h1>All Methods/Notes are written on files</h1>

-<h2>I followed DENIS IVY tutorial to create this Project but in many places i used my own methods</h2>
+<h2>I followed DENIS IVY tutorial to create this Project but in many places i used my own methods + notification logic is developed by me.</h2>

 I hope this Project will Help you in your Learning Journey...